Kmart002/jamortBackend/Documentation.md

-# PERSON API DOCUMENTATION
+# USER API DOCUMENTATION

 ## INTRODUCTION

- This PERSON API provides endpoints for creating, retrieving, updating, and deleting person records.
+ This API provides endpoints for creating, retrieving, updating, and deleting user records.
  It is designed to be user-friendly and can be integrated into various applications that require basic person management functionality.

 ## API FEATURES
-The Person API offers the following features:
+The User API offers the following features:
   Create a User:

           Create a new user record with a name.